Louie Louie: Marching and concert band arrangements

-In the 1980s, due to the widespread availability of sheet music arrangements, "Louie Louie" became a staple of concert, marching, and pep bands for middle schools, high schools, and colleges and universities in the U.S. The earliest known high school band albums with a song version were the Evanston Township High School's Hi-Lights 1965 and the Franklin High School Choir, Orchestra, and Stage Band's 1966 Bel Cantos Concert.
-The first college band album was the USC Trojan Marching Band's Let The Games Begin in 1984.
-Early big band releases included Dick Crest (Would You Believe - The Dick Crest Orchestra) and Neil Chotem (Neil Chotem and his Orchestra), both in 1968.
+In the 1980s, due to the widespread availability of sheet music arrangements, "Louie Louie" became a staple of concert, marching, and pep bands for middle schools, high schools, and colleges and universities in the U.S. To promote its sheet music offerings, the Hal Leonard Corporation released two albums with "Louie Louie" versions, Hal Leonard Marching Band 1987 and Hall Leonard Jazz Ensemble – Jazz!
+1987-1988.

+The earliest known high school band albums with a song version were the Evanston Township High School's Hi-Lights 1965 and the Franklin High School Choir, Orchestra, and Stage Band's 1966 Bel Cantos Concert.
+The first college band album with a version was the USC Trojan Marching Band's Let The Games Begin in 1984.
+Early orchestra and big band releases included Dick Crest (Would You Believe – The Dick Crest Orchestra) and Neil Chotem (Neil Chotem and his Orchestra), both in 1968.

 Although not commercially released, an example of the song's influence was the 2000 performance by the Dover High School Band joined on saxophone by Bill Clinton (who played in a jazz trio named the Kingsmen at Hot Springs High School, and at whose 1964 graduation dance the actual Kingsmen performed).